Questrade

-Questrade is an online brokerage firm and wealth management firm based in Canada.
+Questrade is a Canadian online brokerage firm and wealth management firm.
 It is Canada's largest discount broker.

 Products and services

-The company was created by Edward Kholodenko with three partners and launched in 1999.
-As of early 2020, the company was Canada's fastest growing online brokerage firm, and has $20 billion under management, as of February 2021.
+The company was created by Edward Kholodenko and launched in 1999.
+As of early 2020, the company was Canada's fastest growing online brokerage firm, and has $30 billion under management, as of December 2024.
 Questrade has expanded to include robo-advising with its Questwealth Portfolios, which invests in portfolios based on ETFs.
 In December 2019, Questrade applied for a banking license signalling its intent to offer banking services.